Experience all four Walt Disney World Theme Parks this summer with the 4-Day, 4-Park Magic Ticket! Valid for arrivals from May 26 to Sept. 26, 2026.

 Bring Entertainment Options for Long Waits

+Traveling to Disney World With Kids?
 Remember, Every Child Reacts Differently

-I remember riding Haunted Mansion when I was 4 years old.
+I remember riding the Haunted Mansion when I was 4 years old.
 I was fascinated with the dancing ghosts in the party scene, although I was convinced a ghost would follow me home when it ended!
 So I thought our kids would be fine on it because we made a point of telling them that the ghosts were pretend and friendly.
 Even though we tried to downplay anything that might be scary, Lily did not like the ride at all and was frightened by it.
 Tad loved it and wanted to ride again.

 Similarly, when Tad was 5, he loved Big Thunder Mountain Railroad during the day.
-But he found it too scary when we rode it at night.
+However, he found it too scary when we rode it at night.
 Keep in mind how various factors may contribute to your child's reaction to better prepare you for the real deal.

 Consider Your Older Kids' Interests

-Have a Plan for Picky Eaters
+Have a Meal Plan

 When in doubt, feel free to bring your tadpole's favorite food items into the parks with you.
-We like to load up our park bag with PB&J sandwiches, chip or crackers, simple fruits, veggies and our refillable water bottles.
+We like to load up our park bag with PB&J sandwiches, chips or crackers, simple fruits, veggies and our refillable water bottles.
 There have been times when we've even brought a small cooler and picnicked right in the Disney parks.
 You'll just want to consider bringing items that don't need refrigeration or heating.

 Hoppy planning!